 No Netflix Compatibility

 Netflix is hands down the most popular online entertainment streaming service.
 For most VPN users having Netflix compatibility is essential.
-Even though all VPN services are having issues with providing VPN compatibility.
-However, some VPNs do ensure Netflix compatibility, so this is a significant disadvantage of Avast SecureLine.
+Even though all VPN services are having issues with providing VPN compatibility, some VPNs ensure Netflix compatibility; Avast SecureLine VPN has questionable Netflix compatibility, which is a considerable disadvantage.

-On the other hand, VPN services are always working to ensure that they provide Netflix unblocking feature to their users, so maybe you would be able to enjoy Netflix with Avast VPN Netflix in the future.
+Although it does unblock Netflix on a few dedicated US servers; however, it would be unfair to say that Avast SecureLine VPN is fully Netflix compatible.
+You might be able to enjoy Netflix with Avast VPN Netflix in the future.
 But, for now, you would have to find a substitute if you want to enjoy Netflix.